stormfg/capstone_files/README.md

 ###########################################################################

 Once the files are downloaded onto the local machine, ensure that there are no folders in the main directory.
-The contents of each folder should be out in the directory from whre you run Final_Code_maybe.py
+The contents of each folder should be accessible in the directory from where you run Final_Code_maybe.py

 The folders as they are, are meant to delineate between the systems, but it's not coded to run as is.